dollarshaveclub/postmate/README.md

 * **`Consumer`**: The API that the `Client` or `Host` exposes

 ## Usage
-The `Client` begins communication with the host.
-A handshake is sent, the `Host` responds with a handshake reply, and the two are bound and ready to mingle.
+The `Client` begins communication with the `Host`.
+A handshake is sent, the `Host` responds with a handshake reply, finishing `Client` initialization.
+The two are bound and ready to mingle.

 ***